Singularity-tutorial/Singularity-tutorial.github.io/README.md

 Now our container behaves as though it's an executable that expects 2 arguments!

-### Bind mounting host system directories into a container.
+### Bind mounting host system directories into a container

 It's possible to create and modify files on the host system from within the container.
 In fact, that's exactly what we did in the previous example when